Flint Water Crisis Fast Facts

 January 5, 2016 - Governor Snyder declares a state of emergency in Genesee County.
 A spokeswoman for the US Attorney's Office in Detroit tells CNN that a federal investigation is underway.

-January 12, 2016 - The Michigan National Guard is mobilized to help distribute clean water.
+January 12, 2016 - The Michigan National Guard is mobilized to help distribute bottled water.

-January 13, 2016 - Governor Snyder announces an outbreak of Legionnaires' disease occurred in the Flint area between June 2014 and November 2015, with 87 cases and 10 deaths.
-It is unclear, however, whether the spike is linked to the water switch.

 January 14, 2016 - Governor Snyder writes President Barack Obama to request the declaration of an expedited major disaster in Flint, estimating it will cost $55 million to install lead-free pipes throughout the city.